ibm-cloud-docs/cloud-object-storage/basics/static-websites-options.md

 ## Before you start
 {: #static-websites-options-before-you-start}

-Static websites focus on the content your users desire: information and media.
+Hosted static websites focus on the content your users desire: information and media.
 By removing the administration of webservers like Apache or Nginx, management of your website focuses directly on content, from generation to deployment.
 An excellent overview of open source generators can be found on the web at [StaticGen](https://www.staticgen.com){: external}.

 ## {{site.data.keyword.cloud_notm}} Content Delivery Networks
 {: #static-websites-options-cdn}